 FATCA also often also obliges them to pay U.S. taxes in addition to the taxes they’re already paying in the countries in which they currently live, even if they have never lived in the U.S. nor plan to, and thus have never benefited from the U.S. government services that these taxes they’re being forced to pay will be helping to fund.

-As if this weren’t enough, the penalties for failing to comply properly with FATCA can be exceptionally harsh for those on a modest income – as many expat Americans are – often beginning at US$10,000.
+The penalties for failing to comply properly with FATCA, meanwhile, can be exceptionally harsh for those on a modest income – as many expat Americans are – typically beginning at US$10,000.

 Other legal challenges to FATCA have been attempted in the years since it came into force, including a long-running one in Canada that was decided in favor of the government last July, but which was subsequently appealed, and which is ongoing.
 Other attempts have been made in France and the U.S., thus far without success, although there has been talk of future challenges.